steel77-7/mbroke/README.md

 ## Design Decisions & Rationale

-* **Raw TCP Sockets for Workers**: Using HTTP or gRPC introduces standard header structures and connection framing overhead.
+* **Raw TCP Sockets for Workers**: Using heavier protocols like HTTP/1.1 introduces standard header structures and connection framing overhead.
 A raw TCP socket with a custom 5-byte header allows parsing at wire-speed with near-zero allocation overhead.
 * **In-Memory Go Channels for Buffering**: The broker acts as an asynchronous buffer.
 Discarding synchronous database writes in favor of a buffered Go channel (`IngesterChannel`) allows HTTP producers to get instant `201 Created` responses, deferring Redis writing to optimized batch workers.
 * **Redis Sorted Set for Worker Heartbeats**: Storing worker scores (`Timestamp + 10s`) inside a sorted set allows the broker to perform dead-worker scans using a single $O(\log N + M)$ range command (`ZRangeByScore`), avoiding costly iterations over large active client maps.
 * **Lease-Deletion Model for GC**: Instead of keeping processed jobs in the stream history, `mbroke` issues an `XDel` immediately after `XAck`.
 This turns the Redis Stream into a strict FIFO ring-buffer, preventing infinite memory leaks and keeping Redis RAM footprint constant.

----

-## Future Roadmap

-- [ ] **TLS Support for Workers**: Encrypt TCP socket communications using TLS configuration.
-- [ ] **Token-Based Authentication**: Replace the static shared secret with dynamic JWT or token-based authorization.
-- [ ] **Worker Partition Assignment**: Support assigning worker threads to specific partition keys within the stream for ordered execution.
-- [ ] **Web UI Dashboard**: Build a lightweight operational dashboard to view active leases, DLQ length, worker distribution, and latency statistics.
-- [ ] **Clustered Broker Orchestration**: Support clustering multiple `mbroke` broker instances with shared state synchronization for higher availability.